 An Estonian company established by an e-resident is an Estonian tax resident.

-Tax return on form TSD Declaration of income and social tax, unemployment insurance premiums and contributions to mandatory funded pension must be submitted in case of taxable event, by the 10th day of the following month after the payment.
+The tax return on form TSD (declaration of income and social tax, unemployment insurance premiums and contributions to mandatory funded pension) must be submitted in case of taxable event, by the 10th day of the following month after the payment.
 The form is used both for declaration of income tax payable by the Estonian company and of taxes paid or withheld from taxable income of the recipient by the payer.
 It may be, depending on the circumstances, there is an obligation to submit tax return TSD even in case there is no taxable event.

 The annual report of the Estonian company is to be submitted to the commercial register, where the information is entered online and made accessible to the tax administration.

 In Estonia, income tax is not assessed on profit earned every year.
 Income tax is only assessed when profits have been distributed, including:

 - corporate profits distributed in the tax period;

 - costs and payments not related to business.

 The corporate income tax rate is generally 20%, calculated as 20/80 from taxable net payment.

 Since 2019, if regular dividends are paid out, a reduced rate of 14/86 applies instead.

 Income tax is assessed monthly, thus taxable amount must be declared (form TSD with Annexes) monthly (by the 10th day of the month following the payment) whenever profits are distributed or other taxable expenses are incurred.